Want the secondhand scoop?

 How are tariffs applied to vintage, antique and secondhand products?

-Tariffs are applied based on country of origin and stand even if the product is being exported by another country other than the ones involved in the trade war.
+Tariffs are applied based on country of origin.
+If the product is being exported by another country, it is tariffed at the rate set for the country it was manufactured in.

-In the U.S., if the item was originally made in a country on its 10 per cent tariff list and is valued over US$800, the tariff applies.
+In the U.S., if the item was originally made in a country on its tariff list, is valued over US$800 and does not meet any exemption rules (e.g. USMCA/CUSMA), the tariff applies.

 Duties and tariffs between 30 and 54 cent apply to items entering the U.S. that were originally made in China, Hong Kong and Macau.
 For more info on that, see the section on de minimis.

-In Canada, the tariffs apply to a range of vintage and secondhand products (see a partial list below).
+Canada’s retaliatory tariffs apply to a range of U.S.-made vintage and secondhand products (see a partial list below).

-For example, a bale is filled with women’s silk suits and dresses, all made in Canada between the 1980s and 1990s.
+Here's how a tariff works: a bale is filled with women’s silk suits and dresses, all made in Canada between the 1980s and 1990s.
 It's valued over US$800 and heading to the States.
 The bale is already subject to a duty of 7.1 per cent according to the tariff rate schedule.
-The new 25 per cent tariff gets added on in addition to that initial 7.1 per cent.
+The 35 per cent tariff gets added on in addition to that initial 7.1 per cent.

 A shop in the U.K. sells a vintage painting to a U.S. customer.
-The painting is valued at $1,000 and was originally created in Canada.
-The customer must pay an extra $250 to cover the tariff of 25 per cent, because Canadian products are being tariffed no matter where they arrive from.
+The painting is valued at US$1,000 and was originally created in Canada.
+The customer gets a US$800 exemption and, before Aug.
+29, must pay an must pay an extra $70 to cover the tariff of 35 per cent, because Canadian products are being tariffed no matter where they arrive from.
+After Aug.
+29, the total value of the painting gets a tariff, and that tariff needs to be pre-paid, meaning the vendor owes $350 instead of $70.

 A Canadian shop sells an antique coat originally manufactured in Canada to a U.S. customer visiting Canada for three days.
 It's valued at US$1,900 and it's over 100 years old.
-There's a US$800 exemption, and the remaining $1,100 receives a tariff of 25 per cent because it is not USMCA compliant.
-The customer must pay a $275 duty upon return to the U.S.
+It does not have a certification of origin.
+When the customer crosses the border back to the U.S., there's a US$800 exemption, and the remaining $1,100 receives a tariff of 35 per cent because the coat is not USMCA compliant.
+The customer must pay a $385 duty upon return to the U.S.

 A U.S. shop sells a vintage candelabra made in the U.S. to a Canadian visiting for the day.
 The selling price is equivalent to CA$130, but the Canadian only visited the U.S. for six hours.
 The Canadian must pay a 25 per cent surtax when returning to Canada for not meeting the in-person duty-free requirements.
 They owe $32.50 in surtax, plus any applicable existing taxes.

 A shop in Canada sells a wooden box inlaid with mother of pearl to a U.S. customer.
 The box was originally made in China, sells for US$90 and is arriving via mail.
-The box is subject to a tariff of 54 per cent plus a flat fee of US$100, meaning that the customer owes US$148.60 in duties to customs.
+The box receives a duty at 54 per cent, or US$48.60.

 A Canadian shop ships a vintage hand-beaded dress originally manufactured in India to a U.S. customer.
 Its selling price is US$1,600.
-There's an exemption of US$800, and the remaining $800 in value receives a tariff of 10 per cent, because that is the rate of duty the U.S. is applying to goods from India.
-That's US$80.
+There's an exemption of US$800, and the remaining $800 in value receives a tariff of 25 per cent, because that is the rate of duty the U.S. is applying to goods from India.
+That's US$200.
 In addition, the dress might be subject to other, existing duties due to its country of origin, and its value exceeding the duty-free exemption.
+After Aug.
+29, the duty changes from US$200 to US$400 to account for no duty-free exemption, and it has to be pre-paid by the vendor.

 A shop in Japan sells a vintage necklace to a Canadian customer valued at CA$550.
 The necklace was originally manufactured in the U.S. It has precious stones and is on Canada's list of made-in-U.S. items.
 The customer pays a 25 per cent surtax, which is $137.50.

 A U.K. shop ships a vintage designer jumpsuit originally manufactured in the U.K. to a U.S. customer.
 It's valued at US$949.
-The jumpsuit receives a tariff of 10 per cent, because that is the rate of duty the U.S. is applying to goods from the U.K. That's $94.90.
+The exemption is US$800, and the remaining $149 on the jumpsuit receives a tariff of 10 per cent, because that is the rate of duty the U.S. is applying to goods from the U.K. That's $14.90.

 A Chinese shop ships a vintage bomber jacket originally manufactured in Hong Kong to a U.S. customer and is arriving via international mail.
 It's valued at US$200.
-The customs officers decide to apply a $100 flat fee for the customer to pay instead of a tariff of 120 per cent.
+The customs officers apply a $100 flat fee for the customer to pay instead of a tariff.

 What vintage, antiques and secondhand goods are included in Canada’s tariffs list?